-- (a) ASX means the Australian Securities Exchange; - (b) DDR means Dicker Data Limited; - (c) Board means the board of directors of Dicker Data Limited; - (d) Board Committees means any committees established by the Board from time to time; - (e) Chair means the chair of the Board; - (f) Chief Executive Officer or CEO means the Chief Executive Officer of Dicker Data (or equivalent); - (g) Chief Financial Officer means the Chief Financial Officer of Dicker Data (or equivalent); - (h) Company means Dicker Data Limited ABN 95 000 969 362; and - (i) Senior Executives refers to the senior management team as distinct from the Board, being those who have the opportunity to materially influence the integrity, strategy and operation of Dicker Data and its financial performance and includes, as the context requires, the executive directors, the Chief Financial Officer/Company Secretary, and the general managers of Dicker Data.
+- a.
+ASX means the Australian Securities Exchange; - b.
+DDR means Dicker Data Limited; - c.
+Board means the board of directors of Dicker Data Limited; - d.
+Board Committees means any committees established by the Board from time to time; - e.
+Chair means the chair of the Board; - f.
+Chief Executive Officer or CEO means the Chief Executive Officer of Dicker Data (or equivalent); - g.
+Chief Financial Officer or CFO means the Chief Financial Officer of Dicker Data (or equivalent); - h.
+Chief Information Officer or CIO means the Chief Information Officer and Director of Operations of Dicker Data (or equivalent); - i.
+Chief Operating Officer or COO means the Chief Operating Officer of Dicker Data (or equivalent); - j.
+Company means Dicker Data Limited ABN 95 000 969 362; - k.
+Corporations Act 2001 (Cth) means Corporations Act: and - I. Senior Executives refers to the senior management team as distinct from the Board, being those who have the opportunity to materially influence the integrity, strategy and operation of

+Dicker Data and its financial performance and includes, as the context requires, the executive directors, the Chief Financial Officer/ Chief Operating Officer / Chief Information Officer / Company Secretary, and the general managers of Dicker Data.